 Diving at Anacapa can be a fun and fulfilling trip for everyone, with its many excellent dive spots and good visibility, you will be in for a treat.
 This trip is great for beginners and above.
-Channel Islands Dive Adventures has a charter on the Peace with our friends at PCH Scuba going to Anacapa on Saturday, March 3, 2018.
+Channel Islands Dive Adventures has a charter on the Peace going to Anacapa on Saturday, March 2, 2019.

 The plan is to board at 6:00 am Saturday morning (or after 8:00 pm on Friday evening) and depart at 7:00 am for a nice ride over to Anacapa for 3 dives at some excellent dive sites.
 It is possible that some of the dives will be in a Marine Protected Area (MPA) .
 We should be back to the dock about 6:00 pm.

 Most dives around Anacapa are next to the island in depths from a few feet to about 60 feet.
 It is possible to do deeper dives but this is really not required to see more.
 The bottom is rocky reef and sand in most places.
 Some spots offer kelp forests, walls, and pinnacles.
 Hundreds of plants and small animals share the reefs with many varieties of fish including kelp bass, sheepshead and Garibaldi.
 It is not unusual to spot sea lions, seals, lobster, bat rays, horn sharks, moray eels, and occasionally giant black sea bass as well as blacksmith perch, sardines, mackerel, anchovies, and other small schooling fish.
 The more you look the more you see!

 For someone who has never dived in a kelp forest, this can be quite spectacular.
 It gives you the sense of being in an underwater forest and the sun rays shining through the kelp combined with curious sea lions darting about can make for some breathtaking moments.
 Visibility at the sites could be 20’-60’.
 The sites we will visit are great for the photographer and sightseer and should be lots of fun